mercuryseries/acts_as_network/README.md

 The usual way of representing network relationships in a database is to use an intermediate, often self-referential, join table (HABTM).
-For example one might define a simple person type
+For example one might define a simple `Person` type

 ```ruby
   create_table :people, :force => true do |t|